Education and Learning

 The program offers a deep understanding of the psychological, social, philosophical, and curricular foundations of education, and prepares students to work with children in a variety of settings.

 Students who want to earn an Oregon Initial Teaching License as an undergraduate complete additional professional course requirements through the College of Education, including a student teaching experience, to qualify for licensure.
 Students who want to earn teaching licenses as undergraduates can choose multiple-subject early childhood and elementary education authorizations or special education endorsement.
 Students not interested in obtaining a teaching license will take the Education and Learning major through the College of Arts and Sciences.

-The College of Education also offers an undergraduate degree in elementary education and English language learning at the Woodburn Campus, as well as variety of graduate level programs, including routes to a fifth-year or part-time master of arts in teaching, as well as preparation for secondary-level teaching.
+The College of Education also offers an undergraduate degree in elementary education and English language learning at the Eugene and Woodburn campuses, as well as variety of graduate level programs, including routes to a fifth-year or part-time master of arts in teaching, as well as preparation for secondary-level teaching.

 Diana Watkins | Associate Director of Graduate & Professional Admissions